pineapple-bois/conic/README.md

 - Adapting `poly_dictionary` to accept radical coefficients
 - Adding additional parameters to the transformation methods to perform arbitrary translation and rotation in $\mathbb{E}^2$
 - Allowing scaling and dilation
+- Extensive testing is required.
+I plan to use `unittest`
 - Writing extensive instruction and documentation
 - Eliminating all floating-point error accumulation.
 Currently, the rotation is performed using the floating point rotation angle in radians albeit to a relatively high precision.
 - Two conic objects will be allowed to 'interact' (eventually)